rhum1-sakharov/eth-miner/README.md

 ## Usage

-When Ubuntu server is started, your miner is active
+When Ubuntu server is started, your miner is already active :)

+### Display Claymore console

+log => open your claymore console

+### Claymore config

+If you need to setup your claymore config, go to /usr/local/current_miner and edit config.txt

+** Restart your miner **
-log => open your claymore console sudo systemctl restart miner => restart your miner
+sudo systemctl restart miner => restart your miner